VR-25/zram-swap-manager/README.md

 |   snappy 1.1.4   | 2.091	|   530 MB/s	|   1800 MB/s   |
 |    lzf 3.6 -1	   | 2.077	|   400 MB/s	|   860 MB/s    |

 ## Notes/Tips
-    On some Android systems, one may want to delay initialization to ensure defaults and/or third party tweaks are overridden.
+    - On some Android systems, one may want to delay initialization to ensure defaults and/or third party tweaks are overridden.
 This can be done by adding `sleep 90` or a more elaborate logic to config.
+    - To disable swap on boot, add "swap_off; exit" to config, without quotes.
+    - To skip applying settings on boot add exit to config.

 ## Links